Activities with Counting Bears

 - Ask students to show a number larger than 5 (or 10).
 (Put extra bears outside of the frame).
 How many more is this number than 5 (or 10)?

 - Show a numeral card from 0-5 (or 0-10).
-Have child recreate number on the frame.
+Have the child recreate the number on the frame.
 Take turns.

-- Have the child put a desired number of bears on the 5 or 10-frame.
+- Have the child put a secret number of bears on the 5 or 10-frame.
+Keep it hidden.
 Another player then asks “yes/no” questions to guess the number.
 Is there more than 3 bears?
 Is there less than 2 bears?

 - Using a simple balance scale, like our Learning Resources Primary Bucket Balance, allow free exploration with weighing the bears.
 The set of family bear counters comes with three different weights of bears, making them perfect for use with this activity.